 - 7.1.1 This section sets out the scope of critical matters that should be given detailed treatment in the EIS.
-A critical matter is an aspect of the proposal that has one or more of the following characteristics: - a high or medium probability of causing serious or material environmental harm or a high probability of causing an environmental nuisance7 - considered important by the administering authority and/or there is a public perception that an activity has the potential to cause serious or material environmental harm or an environmental nuisance, or, the activity has been the subject of extensive media coverage - identified (in a referral decision) as a specific controlling provision under the EPBC Act. - 7.1.2 The final scope of critical matters will be determined by the administering authority when finalising the TOR.
-In the course of preparing the EIS, information may become available that warrants a change of scope.
+A critical matter is an aspect of the proposal that has one or more of the following characteristics: - a high or medium probability of causing serious or material environmental harm or a high probability of causing an environmental nuisance6 - considered important by the administering authority and/or there is a public perception that an activity has the potential to cause serious or material environmental harm or an environmental nuisance, or, the activity has been the subject of extensive media coverage - identified (in a referral decision) as a specific controlling provision under the EPBC Act.